Safety Excellence

 AGC members place a high premium on jobsite safety.
 Individually and collectively, their lost workday incidence rates are some of the lowest in the nation.

-- Monthly technical topic luncheon meetings that routinely attract at least 30 members’ safety professionals for sharing of lessons learned, updates on regulations, new products and trends (see our Calendar);
+• Monthly technical topic luncheon meetings that routinely attract at least 30 members’ safety professionals for sharing of lessons learned, updates on regulations, new products and trends (2026 Calendar coming soon);

 Safety Best Practices

-- OSHA's Final Rule to 'Nudge' Employers to Prevent Workplace Injuries, Illnesses - Read More
+• OSHA's Final Rule - Prevent Workplace Injuries, Illnesses - Read more

 Member Services/Resources include

-- We recognize and reward our members’ dedication to risk management at our annual safety awards luncheon each August.
+• Recognition: We recognize and reward our members’ dedication to risk management annually at our safety awards event.

 The CHASE program was first signed in 2001 and was the second such partnership in the country as well as the first such partnership between an AGC Chapter and an OSHA state plan.